 Since becoming a Community Interest Company, and with thanks to donations from members of the public, local businesses and funding from the Wiltshire Community Foundation and Mogers Drewitt Solicitors, Wiltshire Digital Drive has approved 26 applications for technology to support young people and adults in the county who cannot afford to buy their own.

-St John’s C of E Primary School in Tisbury were one of the successful applicants and Lisa Beavis, school business manager, said: “We have a number of very low-income families who simply cannot afford to buy laptops for their children to use.
+“We have a number of very low-income families who simply cannot afford to buy laptops for their children to use.
 On-line learning is now a vital part of children’s education, from homework to accessing work if a family is isolating.”

 With the very real possibility of a further lockdown in the new year, Wiltshire Digital Drive is preparing to help even more people in 2021 and were awarded a grant from The National Lottery’s Community Fund last month to support this.